“Your body is precious. It is our vehicle for awakening. Treat it with care” ~Buddha

 - Organic Canola grown in the USA

 My core 5 produce hard, long lasting bars of soap, great lather, and non-drying to your skin.
 One oil you will never find in my soap is palm oil (known by many names, oh the trickery!).
 It is so cheap.
 It’s destroying the environmental and slaughtering many glorious beings (orangutans, tigers, elephants, birds) for palm oil plantations.
 This does not jive with my ethics and morals.
 If you care to learn more about the atrocities of palm oil plantations feel free to check out this site.
-Even round table sustainable is unacceptable to me.
+Some people support “round table sustainable palm oil” it is unacceptable to me.
 I don’t trust the sustainable labels.
 Just another opportunity for politicians and CEOs to lie and green-wash.

-Organic Coconut Oil is the second most used oil in my soaping as well as my culinary life.
-In soaping, coconut oil creates a harder bar with higher cleansing value and fluffy lather.
-Too much coconut oil and you may end up with a bar of harsh, drying soap; it needs to be balance with other oils or super-fatted like crazy.
+Organic Coconut Oil is the second most used for my soap recipes but I would like to phase it out in favor of Babassu oil.
+Coconut oil creates a hard soap with higher cleansing value and fluffy lather but, too much coconut and you may end up with a harsh, skin drying bar of soap.
+Coconut must be balance with other oils or super-fatted like crazy.

 Babassu Oil is a conflict free palm oil.
 The tree is native to Brazil and the forests do not need to be clear cut for production of this palm oil.
 Babassu soap qualities are very similar to coconut oil.
 Its price tag is not.
 I love the stuff but use it sparingly.